Treks & Escorted Tours...

 Day 3: Chaquicocha – Phuyupatamarca – Wiñaywayna

 After enjoying another delicious breakfast, we will begin our hike, trekking for two hours until we reach the stunning Phuyupatamarca (3,680 m/12,073 ft).
 From here, we will be treated to breathtaking views of Aguas Calientes, Machu Picchu Mountain, and Huayna Picchu.
-Additionally, we will take a guided tour of the Phuyupatamarca Inca site, immersing ourselves in its fascinating history.

 Next, we’ll transition into the lush rainforest as we embark on a downhill walk for about 2 ½ hours, making our way toward our next camp.
 Along this stretch, we will stop at Inti Pata, a spectacular spot known for offering some of the most stunning views and photo opportunities on the entire Inca Trail!